markekraus/PlayMakerDocumenter/README.md

 ## Usage

 This mod is primarily used by other mods or in conjunction with [UnityExplorer](https://github.com/yukieiji/UnityExplorer) (yukieji's fork) for reverse engineering [PlayMaker](https://hutonggames.com/) FSMs.
-Currently, this mod cannot be used on it's own.
+Currently, this mod cannot be used on its own.
 Maybe one day I'll make a UI for it.

 ### MelonLoader Mod Project